A first-order method for nonconvex-nonconcave minimax problems under a local Kurdyka-Lojasiewicz condition: Numerical results

 Thanks to the separable structure of the problem, this maximization problem can be decomposed into $m$ independent scalar subproblems.
 Each subproblem is solved using the \texttt{MATLAB} subroutine \texttt{GlobalSearch}, which is a solver for finding global optima of nonconvex problems.
-In addition, we compute an approximate final objective value by